-In many cases, saturation is caused by the complex forest structure [56–58], which brings difficulties in estimation of forest AGB [59].
+In many cases, saturation is caused by the complex forest structure [56–58], which brings difficulties in the estimation of forest AGB [59].
 Since saturation happens when vegetation fully covers the land which is often referred to as full leaf area coverage.
 In such a scenario, the VIs are unable to detect any further increases in biomass.
 The indices don't change in this instance, yet the biomass keeps increasing.
 VIs function more well in simple structure woods than in dense forests [60].
 Numerous conifer species, including Pinus, have been documented to have allelopathic effects on other species [61–65].
 It has been found by [66] that conifer leaf and litter extracts reduce the germination of target species.
 [67] found that out of three types of extracts i.e. green needle extract, needle litter extract and bark extract of Pinus roxburghii, allelochemical emission is thought to mostly originate from the bark extract as it was found more toxic.
 But, [68] found that the allelochemical emission mostly originates from the decomposition of litter.
 The forest floor of P. roxburghii is distinguished by a carpet of dropped needles.
 The understorey of chir pine woods is characterized by scant flora, which may be at least partially caused by allelopathic action [67].
 Similar might be the case in our study that, due to the allelopathic nature of pine, there are no other vegetation or very little vegetation around the pine tree/forest except its fallen needle leaves.
 Due to which most of the plots with field measured data were showing AGB values directly proportional to the NDVI.
 This clears that either this study is free from saturation problem or is present in minimal negligible amount.
-Therefore, AGB was estimated with NDVI which is derived from red band and NIR.
+Therefore, AGB was estimated with NDVI which is derived from the red band and NIR.

 During the Forest Resource Assessment (FRA) Nepal (2010-14), [69] reported that the tree component contributed 82.13 t.ha-1 of CS from the forest of Middle Mountain.
 As per [54], CS is just 47% of AGB.
 Therefore, converting the tree component CS into AGB, it was found 174.74 t.ha-1.
-The data from report of [69] is slightly lower to our study as the average value of AGB & CS (including no vegetation area) for total study area were found 192.40 & 90.43 t.ha-1 respectively.
+The data from the report of [69] is slightly lower to our study as the average value of AGB & CS (including no vegetation area) for total study area were found 192.40 & 90.43 t.ha-1 respectively.
 The value of AGB and ultimately CS in our study is slightly more than that of FRA (2010-14) because of two main reasons: First, the AGB calculation method of our study is based on [33] whereas the volume calculation method of FRA (2010-14) is based on [70].
 Second, we were conducting our research in such a forest area which was nearly fully occupied by forest trees as there in minimal negligible no vegetation area but it may not be the similar case for [69] during FRA Nepal (2010-14).